-You'll have been living under a rock if you've not heard of Marie Kondo and her revolutionary method KonMari.
-Not just an everyday approach to declutter your home, but taking it one step further with and her unique method to keeping your home clutter free, by mindfully choosing to keep only the items that spark you joy.
+You'll have been living under a rock if you've not heard of professional organiser Marie Kondo and her revolutionary method KonMari.
+Not just an everyday approach to how to declutter your home, but taking it one step further with and her unique method to keeping your home clutter-free, by mindfully choosing to keep only the items that spark you joy.

 Decluttering your home and organising doesn't need to feel like a chore or burden, it can be incredibly liberating getting some clarity from clearing the chaos.

-Today, I'm sharing with you some top tips to declutter your home (and mind) with a free checklist and printable so that you can clear the chaos today.
+Today, I'm sharing with you some top tips to declutter your home (and mind) with a free checklist and printable so that you can become your own professional organiser and clear the chaos today.

-Whilst I personally didn't go full on Kon Mari, back at the end of summer of 2018 I tackled my own #ClearTheClutter project.
+Whilst I personally didn't go full-on Kon Mari, back at the end of the summer of 2018 I tackled my own #ClearTheClutter project.

-1 full skip, 50+ items gifted to friends, 18 bin liners to charity, and £783 back in my bank account....
-It's absolutely transformed my home and we've all been living in easy to maintain, ordered and clutter free bliss ever since with an annual purge around Christmas, a monthly maintenance routine and cycles of rhythm and flows.
+1 full skip, 50+ items gifted to friends, 18 bin liners to charity, and £783 back in my bank account...
+It's absolutely transformed my home and we've all been living in easy to maintain, ordered and clutter-free bliss ever since with a purge every six months, a monthly maintenance routine and cycles of rhythm and flows.